Th30n/dotfiles/README.md

   * `./link-em-up` - **delete** and replace your configuration with those from the repository

-You will probably want to edit gitconfig and zshrc to suit your environment but this setup **does not try** to be cross compatible for other users.
+You will probably want to edit `gitconfig` and `zshrc` to suit your environment but this setup **does not try** to be cross compatible for other users.

-NOTE: `bin` directory is never linked.
+NOTE: `bin` directory is never linked, neither are e-mail related configuration (e.g. `offlineimaprc`).
+They may need to be tweaked for the particular system/user.

 ## Updating